maciti/maciti.github.io/_posts/2019-05-11-Configuration-Settings-Net-Core-22-Console.markdown

 ---
 # [](#header-1) Configuration in .NET Core 2.2 Console App using HostBuilder

-Similar to the WebHostBuilder class in ASP.NET core that allows to build a WebHost which hosts a web application, since .Net core 2.1, for non http scenarios, a generic HostBuilder has been available, and allows us to build an Host (IHost).
+Similar to the WebHostBuilder class that allows to build a WebHost which hosts a web application, since .Net core 2.1, for non http scenarios, a generic HostBuilder has been available, and allows us to build an Host (IHost) that hosts services.

 In my previous post <a href="https://maciti.github.io/.net/core/2019/03/23/Configuration-Settings-Net-Core-Console.html">Configuration in .NET Core 1.0 Console Application</a> I described how to load application settings from a json file in a console app written in .net core 1.0.